gost-dom/browser/README.md

 [^1]: Gost-DOM, by default, embeds a V8 engine - the same JavaScript engine that powers Chrome.
 [^2]: Complete isolation depends on _your code_, e.g., if you don't replace
-    database dependencies, they are not isolated.
+    database dependencies, tests are not isolated.
 [^3]: Cliché, I know!
 But it is!
 [^4]: This depends on how you configure Gost-DOM.